What is agile employee engagement - and how does it improve CX?

 Act on knowledge and insight

-Indeed, action is a word that should be used a stark reminder of the pitfalls that even the most well-designed, well-implemented programmes can have if consideration is not paid to ‘what happens next’.
+Action is key.
+Even the most well-designed, well-implemented programmes can run aground if consideration is not paid to ‘what happens next’.

 Even for those who embed action planning into their process, a common complaint amongst frontline managers is that the data is not actionable or too outdated, or that the outcomes are not within their span of control to change.
 This can create frustration among employees, causing them to lose interest, become disengaged, and not prioritise the customer in their day-to-day roles.